Royal Columbian Hospital: Redevelopment

 Government sign commits to future redevelopment at RCH.

 Royal Columbian Hospital is undergoing a 3 phase redevelopment project expanding the hospital's capacity to address aging infrastructure and a congested emergency department.
 The redevelopment is expected to transform and renew nearly every aspect of the hospital.

 In June 2012, the provincial government committed to the expansion and renovation of the hospital.

 In 2015, the province approved the business plan for Phase 1 of the redevelopment.

 In 2017, Phase 2 and Phase 3 approvals were announced, costing around $1.3 billion.

 Phase One (2016–2020)

 Phase one of the project marked the construction of a new 75-bed mental health and substance use wellness centre (MHSUWC), which opened to patients in July 2020.

 Prior to completion in July 2020, the phase one facility was designated as an offsite medical centre to help with the Provincial Government's response to the COVID-19 pandemic, however it was not used for this purpose.

+Phase Two

+Phase two of the project marked the construction of a new 388-bed, 10-storey tower (JPACT; Jim Pattinson Acute Care Tower), featuring a larger emergency department, medical inpatient units spanning five floors, a 47-bed intensive care unit, a 17-bed cardiac intensive care unit, a 48-bed obstetrics unit with a neonatal intensive care unit, and 17 new operating rooms.
+The emergency department, critical care units, and operating rooms opened on May 31, 2026.